vishwasnavadak/resume/src/Resume.md

 ---
+name: Vishwasa Navada K
 email: navadavishwas@gmail.com
 phone: +91-7259584395
 github: https://github.com/vishwasnavadak
 website: https://vishwas.tech/
 ---

-# Vishwasa Navada K

-IT professional with 2 years of industry experience in Data Visualization and BI Reporting using Tableau and Jaspersoft and 4 years of freelancing experience in web development using HTML, CSS, JavaScript and PHP.
+> IT professional with 2 years of industry experience in Data Visualization and BI Reporting using Tableau and Jaspersoft and 4 years of freelancing experience in web development using HTML, CSS, JavaScript and PHP.
 Looking forward to build user friendly and accessible web applications.

 ## Experience: